p-samuel/pisces/demo/README.md

 ```

 You simply need to declare the view as a field in the screen class.
 Then, create and show.
 The views are automatically instantiated and added to the view by RTTI.
 They are also automatically destroyed when you free the parent class, because each TPisces instance holds a dictionary of children instances.
 I'm not sure if this is the best approach, but it works.
-I think there is a better way by using visual design time components, and making them bypassing  FMX, but I'm not the best guy to do this, it's outside the scope of my knowledge.
+Read the [introduction notes](https://github.com/p-samuel/pisces/wiki/%E2%99%93-Introduction) under the wiki page to understand more about how Delphi's ecosystem works to render the UI under the hood.

 ## Debugging